Small business tax: a simple guide

 You can also find additional information on corporation tax at the GOV.UK website.

 VAT (short for value-added tax) is applicable to any business, regardless of business type, selling products or services that exceed a turnover of £85,000 a year.
+It’s essentially a tax levied on the value added to a product when it moves from a supplier to a buyer to a customer.

 The standard VAT rate is 20%, but some products or services are sometimes subject to lower rates (or are exempt entirely).
 Examples of zero-rated goods are water, sewage services, certain food and beverage items and donated goods sold by charity shops.